LinaKolevska/guilds_303121/README.md

 The Highly Relevant Features are likely the most essential for Guild prediction, with heavy influence, and should be kept in mind for proceeding analyses.
 	**Most Irrelevant Features**: We determined that the last three features, with the 3 largest p-values, are the most irrelevant amongst the categorical features.
 These are:
 `Fruits_of_eden_consumption_Presence`, `Doc_availability_challenge_Presence`, `Healer_consultation_Presence`
-For human-readability we printed a crosstab example of what each feature and the respective target variable value look like in comparison: INSERT IMAGEEEEEEEEEEE

 #### Part IV of Step 2: Reducing our Dataset –based on our analysis of **Importance/Relevance**
 * 2.4.1) Similarly done before, we copy our dataframe into a new one, called `df_reduced`.
 This way we can maintain the integrity of each change per important step, and have mediums to perform comparisons later on.
 Now we can perform continued data reduction and refinement.
 As identified just previously, we selected the 3 largest p-value features as the most irrelevant from the Top 10 most relevant selection; the rest of the features, non-included in the Top 10 results, will obviously be removed, as well, as their irrelevance is implied.
 This process drops 13 total irrelevant columns and prints the remaining ones.